saraharmstrong314/saraharmstrong314/README.md

 <!-- - 🔭 -->
 - 🌱 I’m currently learning data science, automation and web dev!
-- 👯 I’m looking to collaborate on hackathon and club projects at UC Riverside.
+- 👯 I’m looking to collaborate on club projects at UC Riverside and hackathons in California and on Devpost.
 - ⚡ Fun fact: I like pink turtles.
 <!-- 🤔 -->
 <!-- 💬 -->